 Lenalidomide is structurally related to thalidomide.
 Thalidomide is a known human teratogenic active substance that causes severe life-threatening birth defects.

-Lenalidomide induced malformation in monkeys similar to those described with thalidomide (see section 5.3).
-Therefore, a teratogenic effect of lenalidomide is expected and lenalidomide is contraindicated during pregnancy (see section 4.3).
+Lenalidomide induced malformations in monkeys similar to those described with thalidomide.
+Therefore, a teratogenic effect of lenalidomide is expected and lenalidomide is contraindicated during pregnancy.

 Breast-feeding